Forget The Mommy Makeover, It’s Time For The Daddy Do-Over

 Similar to its counterpart — the so-called mommy makeover — a daddy do-over typically consists of surgical body contouring (think: liposuction, tummy tucks, and male breast reduction).
 Some men take advantage of their OR time to tack on facial procedures ranging from blepharoplasty (i.e. eyelid surgery) and neck lifts to hair transplants and CO2 laser resurfacing.

 Male Plastic Surgery Trends

 According to the American Society of Plastic Surgeons, more than 1.3 million cosmetic procedures were performed on men in 2018 (up nearly 30 percent since 2000) and liposuction was the second most popular surgical procedure for guys with some 30,000 treatments performed.

-“I think men are realizing they feel the same way as women do about not wanting to age,” says Scottsdale, Arizona-based plastic surgeon Richard J. Brown, MD.
+“I think men are realizing they feel the same way as women do about not wanting to age,” says Scottsdale, Arizona-based board certified plastic surgeon Richard J. Brown, MD.
 “With society’s emphasis on being healthy and in shape, men want their faces and bodies to match how they feel inside.”

 As men age, fat tends to accumulate around the midsection.
 With less time to exercise and eat right, many guys — dads including — find it nearly impossible to reduce that stubborn bulge and are turning to surgery to reach their goals.